andrejewski/tagmeme/README.md

 Create a tagged union.
 Throws if:
   - `types` is not an array of unique strings
-  - any `types` are named "match" or "matches"
+  - any `types` are named "match", "matcher", or "matches"

 See [`safeUnion`](#safeunion) if using arbitrary strings.